 Even if you don’t think so, your brain is still wired for feast or famine and to enjoy sweet, sugary treats.
 The Western addiction to sugar has now reached epidemic levels, and sugar is often the main ingredient in a large proportion of food eaten, with the average American eating 80 grams – or 20 teaspoons of sugar every day.
 (2)

 Considering the negative consequences associated with sugar intake, a healthier alternative is needed.
-Thankfully there is another natural option that is now widely available.
+Thankfully there are natural, low-carb sweeteners that are now widely available.

 Here are a few good reasons why you should make Stevia a part of your Candida diet plan.